Ways to Fund Your Small Business

 Stretching all of your resources as far as they can go can be an effective way to increase cash flow.

-is the ability to stretch resources–both financial and otherwise–as far as they can go.
+Bootstrapping is the ability to stretch resources–both financial and otherwise–as far as they can go.
 Bootstrapping is one of most effective and inexpensive ways to ensure a business’ positive cash flow.
-It means less money has to be borrowed and interest costs are reduced. -Source Entrepreneurial.com
+It means less money has to be borrowed and interest costs are reduced.

 Personal Credit Cards:

-A card issued by a financial company giving the holder an option to borrow funds, usually at point of sale.
-Credit cards charge interest and are primarily used for short-term financing. -Source Investopedia.com
+A personal credit card issued by a financial company that gives you the option to borrow funds, usually at point of sale, could help fund minor purchases for your business.
+Because of the interest rates on credit cards, they are primarily used for short-term financing.